-8 NYCRR Section 155.17 (e)(3) Each district shall file a copy of its District-Wide School Safety Plan with the commissioner and all amendments to such plan shall be filed with the commissioner no later than 30 days after their adoption.
+8 NYCRR Section 155.17 (e)(3) Each district shall file a copy of its district-wide school safety plan with the commissioner and all amendments to such plan shall be filed with the commissioner no later than 30 days after their adoption.
+Also mandated is that a copy of the Building-Level School Safety Plan (ERP) and any amendments shall be filed with the appropriate local law enforcement agency and with the New York State Police within thirty days of adoption.